Join the Discussion

 If you are considering purchasing medication from outside the U.S., be aware that, in most circumstances, it is technically not legal for individuals to import prescription drugs; however, U.S. government officials have stated that individuals who order non-controlled prescription drugs from Canada or other foreign sources (up to a three-month supply) for their own use are not being pursued or prosecuted.

-What methods of payments do PharmacyChecker.com's verified online pharmacies accept?
+What payment methods do verified online pharmacies accept?

-The short answer to that question is that payment methods vary from pharmacy to pharmacy, but sometimes these methods can be confusing, so we'd like to take this opportunity to explain the differences.
-Those methods include payment by credit card, electronic check, personal check or international money order.
+Accepted payment methods vary from pharmacy to pharmacy.
+Sometimes these methods can be confusing, so we'd like to take this opportunity to explain the differences.
+Accepted payments of online pharmacies include payment by credit card, electronic check, personal check or international money order.

 Most consumers buying online expect to pay by credit card, but for online pharmacies that dispense medication internationally this is not always easy.
 Due to pressure from the pharmaceutical industry and U.S. Food and Drug Administration, many reputable and verified international online pharmacies are not able to offer credit card payment options.
 This is unfortunate but should not reflect badly on the online pharmacies verified by PharmacyChecker.com.

-Some PharmacyChecker-verified international online pharmacies are still offering credit card payment options.
+Some PharmacyChecker-verified international online pharmacies still do offer credit card (American Express, Visa, MasterCard, etc.) payment options.
 When you view an online pharmacy profile via PharmacyChecker.com's website, there is a category for payment options to inform you what to expect.

 An electronic check (or eCheck) is an electronic version of a paper check used to make payments online.
 You may also see this method referred to as an electronic funds transfer (EFT) or an automated clearing house (ACH) payment.
 To make a payment with an electronic check, you simply provide the following information: Your bank routing number, your bank account number and the name on your bank account.
 The choice to use an electronic check can be daunting to some consumers, but our Verification Program requires members to handle personal and financial data securely.